Event

 The concept of capacity sharing—where knowledge, resources, and technologies flow bidirectionally—becomes vital in supporting truly inclusive and sustainable AI adoption.
 Likewise, timely integration of ethical principles is key: delaying robust governance until AI systems are deeply entrenched can be costly, further entrench unequal power dynamics.

-Before joining NatCen, Raffaele worked in international development with the United Nations University, the World Health Organization (WHO), and the United Nations Environment Programme (UNEP).
-He was a postdoctoral researcher at the University of Oxford, focusing on community engagement in environmental health and digital interventions.
-His doctoral research combined photography and participatory methods to examine illness and aspirations to justice in marginalised communities affected by severe industrial pollution in Italy and Taiwan.
+Raffaele is a multi-disciplinary researcher with a background in anthropology, geography, and global health.
+His current research focuses on the impact of emerging technologies on global health, climate change, and migration.
+Raffaele worked in international development with the United Nations University, the World Health Organization (WHO), and the United Nations Environment Programme (UNEP).
+His postdoctoral research at the University of Oxford focused on community participation in the context of environmental injustice and digital health interventions.
+His doctoral research combined photography and participatory methods to examine illness and aspirations to justice in marginalised communities affected by chronic industrial pollution in Italy and Taiwan.
 His work has been published in edited volumes and academic journals including Environment and Planning C: Politics and Space, Social Science & Medicine, and Global Public Health.
+Raffaele holds a DPhil from the University of Oxford, an MSc from Taipei Medical University, and a BA from SOAS University of London.

 Diane joined NatCen International in July 2023 as a Research Director.
 Her research will centre on Global Health with a focus on Equity and Inequality.
 Before joining NatCen, Diane was a Lecturer in Psychology at the University of Kent with an interest in Social and Political Psychology.
 During that time, she worked on developing a module on race and racism that spans across multiple humanities and social sciences subjects including: Psychology, Sociology, Economics, Politics, Anthropology and Conservation.
 She also assisted in devising and implementing a creative mentoring programme for Graduate Teaching Assistants using methods to enhance their wellbeing and role in the School of Psychology.